Topological $SU(3)_f$ approach for two-body $\Omega_c$ weak decays

-There exist two solutions of the non-factorizable parameters, depending on how they interfere with the $t$-like terms $(t_{(d)},\bar t_{(d)})$, as given below:
+Since the non-factorizable parameters can destructively or constructively interfere with the $t$-like terms, there can be two solutions for our extraction.
+Here, we summarize the $t$-like parameters $(t_{(d)},\bar t_{(d)})$ and the non-factorizable terms, determined as

-where the errors include the uncertainties from the data inputs.
-Subsequently, we define two scenarios, denoted as $(S1,S2)$ for predicting the branching fractions.
-These scenarios consider the $t$-like terms from Eq.~(\ref{tterm}) and two sets of the non-factorizable parameters based on Solution~1 and Solution~2 as outlined in Eq.~(\ref{cprime}).
+where the errors reflect the uncertainties of the data inputs.
+Subsequently, we present two scenarios to predict the branching fractions, denoted as $(S1,S2)$.
+These scenarios consider the $t$-like terms and two sets of the non-factorizable parameters based on Solution~1 and Solution~2 as outlined in Eq.~(\ref{cprime}).
 The results for these two scenarios can be found in Table~\ref{tab3}.